Analysis | Why Greece’s Road to Elections Runs Through Macedonia

 1. What’s the naming dispute?

 The Republic of Macedonia, an independent state of 2 million people born out of the breakup of Yugoslavia, wants to join NATO and the European Union.
-But Greece, which as a member of the groups has a veto over new admissions, insists that the name Macedonia should refer only to its own northern region, which was Alexander the Great’s stronghold in ancient times.
+But Greece, which as a member of both groups has a veto over new admissions, insists that the name Macedonia should refer only to its own northern region, which was Alexander the Great’s stronghold in ancient times.
 In June, Tsipras and his counterpart, Zoran Zaev, agreed that the Republic of Macedonia would change its name to the Republic of North Macedonia.
-The agreement was approved in a referendum and by parliament in Macedonia, triggering the process for a constitutional reform to change the country’s name.
+The agreement was approved in a referendum and by parliament in Macedonia, finalizing a constitutional reform to change the country’s name.

 2. What’s left for Greece to do?